-The Netherlands is home to Amsterdam Schiphol airport, which had 71.7 million passengers prior to the pandemic, in 2019, making it the third largest in Europe on this measure.^[33] Relative to population, this far outstrips other countries.
+The Netherlands is home to Amsterdam Schiphol airport, which had 71.7 million passengers prior to the pandemic, in 2019, making it the third largest in Europe on this measure.
+Relative to population, this far outstrips other countries.
 Schiphol is the largest single worksite in the Netherlands, and home to flag carrier KLM, which is one of the largest private employers in the Netherlands with 30,000 employees.
-Given these figuresAs such, the aviation industry yields significant political influence.
-A case in point is This can be seen in the government's inability of the government to implement its plan to reduce the number of flights at the airport, discussed earlier in this document.
-Notably, the percent of transfer passengers (those who simply change planes at the airport) at the airport is 36 percent.^[34] These passengers are not Dutch residents and do not spend any time (or money) in the Netherlands, thus raising questions about the overall benefit of such an outsized airport to the country.
+As such, the aviation industry yields significant political influence.
+This can be seen in the government's inability of the government to implement its plan to reduce the number of flights at the airport, discussed earlier in this document.
+Notably, the percent of transfer passengers (those who simply change planes at the airport) at the airport is 36 percent.
+These passengers are not Dutch residents and do not spend any time (or money) in the Netherlands, thus raising questions about the overall benefit of such an outsized airport to the country.